-- Pair the Spares: In some versions, the prince's mother is a widow and she and the princess's father hit it off at the wedding.
+- In some versions, the prince's mother is a widow and she and the princess's father hit it off at the wedding.

 - Rule of Three: The three dresses.
 Sometimes the heroine wears them at three different balls.

-- Wicked Stepfather: Some retellings try to downplay the incest by making the king Donkeyskin's stepfather (specifically, her adopted father - the most notable example of this is found in Andrew Lang's retelling).
+- Wicked Stepmother: Some retellings try to downplay the incest by making the king Donkeyskin's stepfather (specifically, her adopted father - the most notable example of this is found in Andrew Lang's retelling).

 - World's Most Beautiful Woman: The king is looking for a woman more beautiful than his late wife.
 He does not find any, except her own daughter, so the princess must be the most beautiful woman.